Rho Tauri

-Rho Tauri (ρ Tau, ρ Tauri) is a star in the constellation Taurus and a member of the Hyades star cluster.

-Rho Tauri is a white A-type main sequence star with a mean apparent magnitude of +4.66.
-It is approximately 158 light years from Earth.
-Classified as a Delta Scuti type variable star, its brightness varies by 0.010 magnitudes over a period of 1.61 hours.
+Rho Tauri (ρ Tau, ρ Tauri) is a binary star in the constellation Taurus and a member of the Hyades star cluster.
+The system has an apparent magnitude of +4.66 and a combined spectral type of A8V.
+Since one stars (or both) is a Delta Scuti variable, the apparent magnitude varies by 0.010 magnitudes over a period of 1.61 hours.